TexasInstruments/motor-control-sdk/docs_src/docs/api_guide/examples/sdfm_trigger_based_nc_example_with_phase_delay.md

 # ICSS SDFM three channel with phase compensation

 This example measures phase compensation for %SDFM channel 0 in PRU GPIO mode during initialization.
-Normal current OSR, Over current OSR and Normal current trigger time can be configured by the user
+Normal current Over-samping Ratio (OSR), Over current OSR and Normal current trigger time can be configured by the user

 Only one core - PRU is used for this example.